realworldocaml/book/book/platform/README.md

 There are a few other files you may also want to add to a project to match common conventions:

-- a `Makefile` contains targets for common actions such as `all`, `build`, `test` or `clean`.
+- A `Makefile` contains targets for common actions such as `all`, `build`, `test` or `clean`.
 While you don't need this when using VSCode, some other operating system package managers might benefit from having one present.
-- the `LICENSE` defines the terms under which your code is made available.
+- The `LICENSE` defines the terms under which your code is made available.
 Our example defaults to the permissive ISC license, and this is generally a safe default unless you have specific plans for your project.
-- a `README.md` is a Markdown-formatted introduction to your library or application.
+- A `README.md` is a Markdown-formatted introduction to your library or application.
-- a `.gitignore` file contains the patterns for generated files from the OCaml tools so that they can be ignored by the Git version control software.
+- A `.gitignore` file contains the patterns for generated files from the OCaml tools so that they can be ignored by the Git version control software.
 If you're not familiar with using Git, look over one of the tutorials one such as GitHub's [git hello